MadagascarConnect

 MadagascarConnect introduces local students to the environment, economy, culture and people of Madagascar.
 Students examine local and global issues as they prepare for a biennial trip to the country.
 While there, they engage with community-based organizations and leaders, teach rudimentary English to artisan-vendors, participate in a reforestation project and connect with local children through dance and games.
 Upon their return from Madagascar, students share their experiences with our own community, raising awareness and building cultural connections.

-MadagascarConnect 2022 Student Experience
+MadagascarConnect Student Experience

-Student ambassadors share their experiences in Madagascar.
+Student ambassadors from our 2022 trip share their experiences in Madagascar.

 The History of MadagascarConnect